-(G) Vacancies.
+(H) Vacancies.
 If any Commissioner shall be removed from the Commission at the General Council removal meeting, the General Council shall by majority vote at the same meeting appoint another person to fill such position.
-If any Commissioner shall die, resign, or for any reason other than removal be unable to serve as a Commissioner, the Council shall declare his position vacant and shall appoint another person to fill such position.
+If any Commissioner shall die, resign, or for any reason other than removal by the General Council be unable to serve as a Commissioner, the Council shall declare his position vacant and shall appoint another person to fill such position.
 The term of office of each person appointed to fill a vacancy by the General Council or the Tribal Council shall be for the balance of any unexpired term for such position, provided that any such appointee must meet the qualifications established by this Title.
+Any member of the Gaming Commission removed from office pursuant to this Section shall not be eligible to be elected or appointed to serve on the Commission until after the end of the term in which he or she was serving at the time of the removal.